Workers’ Compensation Insurance in Florida: Everything You Need to Know

 Other small businesses may be exempt from the Florida workman’s comp laws, and injured employees may find another avenue for medical care or lost earnings.

 By requiring workers’ comp insurance, Florida officials offer businesses an incentive to keep employees safe and reduce the risks of lawsuits against business owners.

 How Much Does Workers’ Compensation Insurance Cost in Florida?

 One of the best ways to get cheap workers’ comp insurance in Florida is to maintain a safe workplace and avoid claims.
 Another good idea is to ask about discounts when evaluating workman’s comp quotes with your insurance specialist.
-Here’s what you should consider asking your insurance agent:
+Here’s what you should consider asking your insurance representative:

 - Workplace safety programs and credits

 - Owner coverage exemptions

 - Formal safety administrative position

 What Does Workers’ Compensation Insurance in Florida Cover?

 In Florida, if you get injured while doing a job or get ill, your workers’ comp insurance can cover your medical and some wage replacement benefits.
 Here’s what’s covered under Florida workers’ comp insurance: